tmunzer/mist_terraform_provider/README.md

 # /!\ WORK IN PROGRESS /!\

 # Terraform Provider for Juniper Mist
+This is a dev repo.
+Please go to [terraform-provider-mist](https://github.com/tmunzer/terraform-provider-mist) to get the provider

 ### How to use the pre-version
 1. Make sure to have Go installed: https://go.dev/doc/install